 This article first appeared in AgWeb.

-From familiar tools like social networks to cutting-edge tech like self-driving vehicles, farming is going digital, and stakeholders will have a lot of innovative solutions to choose from in the coming years.
-This means they’ll also need to decide what the array of new technology means for increasing productivity, scaling business and driving sustainability.
+From familiar tools like social networks to cutting-edge tech like self-driving vehicles, farming is going digital, and stakeholders will have a lot of innovative farming tech to choose from in the coming years.
+This means they’ll also need to decide what the array of new farming technology means for increasing productivity, scaling business and driving sustainability.

 Here’s what’s next for agtech in 2020 and beyond––and how evolving technology can impact farmers’ and landowners’ bottom lines.